 Therefore, if you genuinely want to help your kid with math, you should use innovative methods to teach them.
 Here are some exciting ways to make math fun and entertaining for you with children:

 1. Never Demotivate Your Child

-The worst thing that you can say to a child is — they are bad at math.
-Unfortunately, when you start saying in front of your children that they are bad at math, they will eventually begin to believe it and even stop trying to improve their math skills.
+The worst thing you can say to a child is that they are bad at math.
+Unfortunately, when you start telling your children they are bad at math, they will eventually begin to believe it and even stop trying to improve their math skills.

 Therefore, you should always encourage your child to learn math.
 Even if they don’t get a correct answer on the third or fifth attempt, you should never say that you cannot do it.
 It would help if you motivated them to give it another shot and try different methods to approach the same problem.